shawnrl/interview_devops/README.md

 Both services must be independent pods.

-We are going to use a Centos instance 64.227.88.210 to perform the deployment the deployment.
+We are going to use a Centos instance 64.227.88.210 to perform the deployment.

 ## Items to complete: